 In a more advanced setting, the information embedded in the newly issued credential can be invisibly "carried over" from existing credentials already owned by the User.
 To this end, the issuance protocol is preceded by the generation and verification of an issuance token.
-Thus, the Issuer first sends an issuance policy (Figure 3.5 - step 3), which consists of a presentation policy and a credential template.
+Thus, the Issuer first needs to send an issuance policy (Figure 3.3 - step 4), which consists of a presentation policy and a credential template.
 The presentation policy expresses which existing credentials the User must possess in order to be issued a new credential, using the same concepts and format as the presentation policy for normal token presentation.
 The credential template describes the relation of the new credential to the existing credentials used in the presentation token by specifying e.g. which attribute values from the credentials in the presentation token will be reused in the new credential, and where.
+To hide this complexity of the advanced issuance from the application layer both, the issuance policy and issuance token are wrapped in an issuance message.
+Thus the external handling of advanced and simple issuance is exactly the same.

-To trigger such an advanced issuance protocol, the Issuer passes the issuance policy together with a list of known User attributes to its ABCE layer, by calling the initIssuanceProtocol() method.
-This method then simply wraps the received issuance policy into an issuance message and assigns an unique context value to it, which links the different messages of this issuance protocol together.
-The issuance message is then sent to the User which in turn invokes the ABCE method issuanceProtocolStep() with the received message (Figure 3.5 - step 4).

-The ABCE layer passes this call to the IssuanceManager, as shown in Figure 3.6, which checks whether the incoming issuance message contains an issuance policy and if so prepares an issuance token, i.e., a special presentation token that fulfils the stated issuance policy, but that also contains additional information to enable e.g. carried-over attributes or key binding.
+More precisely, the advanced issuance is triggered by invoking the issuanceProtocolStep() method of the Issuer's ABCE layer on input an issuance policy (as described above) and list of known user attributes.
+This method then simply wraps the received issuance policy into an issuance message and assigns a unique context value to it, which links the different messages of this issuance protocol together.
+The returned issuance message is then sent to the User which in turn invokes the ABCE method issuanceProtocolStep() with the received message (Figure 3.3 - step 4).
+The User's ABCE layer will recognize the advanced issuance protocol by unwrapping the message and obtaining a (non-empty) issuance policy.
+It then internally prepares an issuance token, i.e., a special presentation token that fulfils the stated issuance policy, but that also contains additional information to enable carried-over attributes or key binding.
+This process is similar to the generation of a standard presentation token, i.e., it will eventually invoke the IdentitySelection/UI to determine the preferred way of generating the issuance token in case there are different credentials/pseudonyms that could be used.
+The User's ABCE layer will then finally call out to the CryptoEngine to obtain the cryptographic evidence for the token and additional cryptographic data that will be used in the subsequent issuance protocol, e.g., for the carried-over attributes.
+The issuance token itself is then wrapped into an issuance message and gets passed back to the Issuer through the application layer of the User.

-To this end, the IssuanceManager first invokes the PolicyCredentialMatcher with the received issuance policy.
-As in the presentation scenario, the PolicyCredentialMatcher then investigates whether the User has the necessary credentials and/or established pseudonyms to create an issuance token that satisfies the issuance policy.
-If there are multiple ways in which the policy can be satisfied (e.g., by using different sets of credentials), this method will invoke the IdentitySelection/UI to determine the preferred way of generating the issuance token, and possibly also to obtain the self-claimed attributes which will be provided by the User to the credential.
-The IdentitySelection/UI is also used to get User consent to the revealed attributes in the issuance token.

-As in the presentation scenario, the PolicyCredentialMatcher subsequently calls on the EvidenceGenerationOrchestration to obtain the cryptographic evidence for the token.
-Here the evidence provided by the CryptoEngine can also contain additional cryptographic data which will subsequently be used in the issuance protocol, e.g., for the carried-over attributes.
-As in the simple issuance setting, the CryptoEngine further takes care of generating the required data to enable issuer-driven revocation, if requested by the credential specification.
-The issuance token itself is then wrapped in an issuance message and gets passed back to the Issuer through the application layer of the User.

-Figure 3.6 - Issuance of a Credential (User's Side)

-On the Issuer's side, the incoming issuance message is forwarded to the issuanceProtocolStep() method of the ABCE layer (Figure 3.5 - step 4).
-Then, as shown in Figure 3.7, this call is passed to the IssuanceManager, which in case the issuance message contains an issuance token first retrieves the corresponding issuance policy and verifies the issuance token with the help of the PolicyTokenMatcher and the EvidenceVerificationOrchestration component.
-If both checks succeed, i.e., the token description satisfies the issuance policy and the cryptographic evidence supports the token description, the IssuanceManager invokes the CryptoEngine to obtain the first message of the issuance protocol, which is passed via the application layer to the User.
+On the Issuer's side, the incoming issuance message is forwarded (as in the simple setting) to the issuanceProtocolStep() method of the ABCE layer (Figure 3.3. - step 4).
+Whenever the ABCE layer detects an issuance token in an issuance message it internally verifies whether it satisfies the corresponding issuance policy (using similar methods as in the verification of a presentation token).
+If the verification succeed, i.e., the token description satisfies the issuance policy and the cryptographic evidence supports the token description, the ABCE layer invokes the CryptoEngine to obtain the first "real" message of the issuance protocol, which is then wrapped into an issuance message and returned to the Issuer's application layer which then forwards the message to the User.